Campus Improvement Plan

 2022-23: 12 of 32 Academic Achievement Points Met; 37.5% Component Points (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Strategy's Expected Result/Impact: Campus-based assessments
+Strategy's Expected Result/Impact: STAAR

 Staff Responsible for Monitoring: Teachers